ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 The security considerations for specific Verifiable Data Structures are out of scope for this document.
 See {{-RECEIPTS}} for the generic security considerations that apply to Verifiable Data Structure and Receipts.

+### Key Compromise

+Revocation strategies for compromised keys are out of scope for this document.
+It is important for Issuers and Transparency Services to clearly communicate when keys are compromised, so that Signed Statements can be rejected by Transparency Services or Receipts can be ignored by Relying Parties.

 ## Threat Model

 This section provides a generic threat model for SCITT, describing its residual security properties when some of its actors (Issuers, Transparency Services, and Auditors) are either corrupt or compromised.